alabamenhu/TimezonesZoneInfo/README.md

   * Tweak custom warning throwing

 # Version history
+  * 0.4.5
+    * Updated to 2025b version of the database
+        * Historical changes to numerous timezones in Mexico, Mongolia and Portugal
   * 0.4.4
     * Updated to 2024a version of the database
         * Kazakhstan unifies its timezones